novalabsxyz/libhelium/README.md

 You'll need libuv.
 Install it from git or with your favorite package manager.
 You'll need `clang` and [`libblocksruntime`](http://mackyle.github.io/blocksruntime/) if you want to build with C blocks support on.

+### Debian and Ubuntu packages

+You can install the prerequisite packages (other than cmake and libuv) with:

+    apt-get update && apt-get install -y autoconf automake build-essential \
+    clang doxygen git libblocksruntime-dev libcunit1-dev libssl-dev libtool \
+    wget

 ### cmake

 3.0 or higher is required, if your package manager doesn't have cmake 3, then build from source: